|Nutrition Facts (per serving)|

 Bring a large pot of water to a boil over high heat.
 Add a handful of salt to season the water.

-Add the pasta to the pot and stir.
-Cook the pasta according to package directions, stirring frequently, until al dente (to the tooth), which means the pasta is tender but still firm.
+Add the spaghetti to the pot and stir.
+Cook it according to package directions, stirring frequently, until al dente (to the tooth), which means the pasta is tender but still firm.

 Heat the olive oil in a small saucepan over medium heat.
 Sauté the garlic in the olive oil for about 1 to 2 minutes, stirring frequently, until it is fragrant.